 When the clinic was over I asked Tom what books he would recommend I read.
-I was expecting him to say something like, “Lessons From The Ranch”.
+I was expecting him to say a book with a title like, “Lessons From The Ranch”.
 Instead he simply said read “Dressage” by Henry Wynmalen.
 I had heard of Dressage.
 I knew riders with English saddles practiced it.
 However it was the last thing I thought a California cowboy would know about much less be recommending.

 In the spring of 2001 I attended Equitana USA in Louisville Kentucky.
-It was a four-day event held in two buildings each the size of Nassau Coliseum.
+It was a four-day event held in two buildings each the size of New York’s Madison Square Garden.
 One was totally devoted to English, the other Western.
-On the forth day I listened to a wonderful talk on the benefits achieved in competitive equine events by something called: Cross Training.
-The talk was given by a 28-year-old rodeo star named Ty Murray.
+On the forth day I listened to a wonderful talk on the benefits achieved in competitive equine events with something called: Cross Training by a 28-year-old rodeo star named Ty Murray.

 As I listened to Ty, I thought back to Tom Dorrance recommending I study and practice Dressage.
 I began to think that maybe one way to become good at one sport was to practice a different sport that has similar physical skills.
 I remembered years ago reading an article about professional football players who used ballet exercises in their practice to improve their agility.